Understanding Benadryl® for Cats

 Benadryl Overdose in Cats

-Symptoms of a Benadryl overdose in cats include extreme lethargy, difficulty breathing, coma, seizures, dry mouth, or even respiratory depression, seizure, and loss of consciousness.
+Symptoms include extreme lethargy, difficulty breathing, coma, seizures, dry mouth, respiratory depression.

-If you suspect your cat has been given too much Benadryl, visit your vet immediately.
+If you suspect overdose, visit your vet immediately.

 Natural Alternatives to Benadryl